 Depending on which certification option candidates are pursuing, they can develop the skills required to design, configure, install, and troubleshoot Microsoft database systems and servers.
 Students can also take courses to learn how to monitor, develop, or deploy the following:

 - Microsoft System Center 2012

 - Microsoft Exchange Server 2013

 Continuing Education Information

-Microsoft states that IT professionals who hold MCSE certification will need to update their credentials every three years by taking a recertification exam.
-Those who would like to earn the next level of certification can pursue the Microsoft Certified Solutions Master (MCSM) credential for data platforms, SharePoint, communication or messaging.
+Those who would like to earn the next level of certification can pursue the Microsoft Certified Solutions Master (MCSM) credential for data platforms, SharePoint, communication, or messaging.
 Additionally, IT professionals with retired MCITP certifications may be able to upgrade to the MCSE designation by taking as few as three exams.

 MCSE certification specifies that an IT professional is experienced and qualified in the use of Microsoft servers, databases, and equipment in a professional environment.
 Candidates can enroll in certificate programs to prepare for the MCSE exam.
 MCSE-certified professionals can consider advancing to an MCSM certification.